 With more than 35 years of experience fighting for car accident injury victims in the Pacific Northwest, the attorneys at the NW Injury Law Center have seen how these traumatic events can impact your life on an emotional, physical, and financial level.

-Cars are a necessary part of many people’s daily lives, but improper use and unsafe driving habits can lead to disastrous consequences.
+Cars are a necessary part of many people’s daily lives, but improper use and unsafe driving habits can lead to disastrous consequences such as wrongful death.
 Because of this, we promise to use every resource necessary to thoroughly investigate your claim and quantify the effects of your accident so you can get the best recovery possible.

 If you or a family member have been in a car accident in Vancouver or Portland, call us at (360) 695-1624 for a free consultation or fill out our contact us form.
 We will be happy to review the details of your case and can answer any questions you may have to determine the best course of action for your situation.